Our Instrument of Government

 Jo Bowen-Jones (Parent Governor)

-I am a busy Mum, working full time in Early Years at a local playgroup and bringing up my two children who are currently in years 5 and 2 at school.
+I am a busy Mum, working full time in Early Years at a local playgroup and bringing up my two children, one attends the school the other has moved on.
 My husband is an arable farmer and farm life is also very hectic.
 I have worked in a variety of roles in the past, gaining experience in people management, budgeting, financial planning, print procurement in both the litho and digital sectors and project management for a multi-national company, all prior to having children and my career change into the Early Years arena.
 I feel very strongly about safeguarding for all children and staff, and for every child to have equal and fair opportunities to develop and progress to the best of their abilities with all of the support that they need to achieve this.

 |Governor name||Governor Category||Sub-committee||Term of Office End Date|